bruno-/fiber_scheduler/README.md

 #### Volatile Fiber.schedule example

-Volatile fibers end when all the other "regular" fibers are finished.
+Volatile fibers end when all the "durable" fibers finish.
-Volatile fibers may not run or complete all their work.
+Volatile fibers (by design) may not complete all their work.

-This is useful if you have a neverending task that performs some cleanup work that should finish when the rest of the program finishes.
+This is useful if you have a neverending task that performs some cleanup work that should finish when the rest of the program completes.

 This example takes 2 seconds to finish.